Education Rule (Chapter 61H1-27.002)

-TOTAL REQUIRED HOURS TO SIT FOR THE EXAM: 120 semester or 160 quarter
+TOTAL REQUIRED HOURS TO SIT FOR THE EXAM:

-- 24 semester or 36 quarter to include three (3) semester hours or four (4) quarter hours of business law based on USA Law.
+- 24 semester or 36 quarter hours to include three (3) semester or four (4) quarter hours of business law based on USA Law.

 Applicants who were accepted to sit for (not necessarily passed) the AICPA Uniform CPA Examination in 1983 or earlier may use the “old rule” educational requirements.
 Applicants who use the “old rule” requirements will need to demonstrate one year of public or governmental accounting experience under the supervision of a CPA or 30 semester hours of graduate school, to include 12 semester hours accounting and 15 semester hours of general business before they can become licensed.
 The “old rule” requires a bachelor’s degree from an accredited college or university, unless one is using the provisions of the unaccredited institutions rule as explained below.
 The education program must include 18 semester hours of accounting courses, which are above the elementary level, and 27 semester hours of business courses.

 Regardless of the educational rule used, elementary accounting classes are never acceptable for credit.
 Courses for non-accounting majors and any MBA courses that are equivalent to elementary accounting are not accepted.
 Accounting courses taken a community college or junior college are not accepted towards the accounting requirements.
-Courses offered at the freshman and sophomore level are also unacceptable towards meeting the accounting requirement.
+Courses offered at the freshman and sophomore levels are also unacceptable towards meeting the accounting requirement.